 As you may notice, google’s password manager misses out on basic features and security measures that other password managers have.

-In today's world, having two-factor authentication is a must to ensure safety from potential attacks.
-And not to mention, it is important for users to be warned whether their passwords are weak or too predictable, google's password manager fails to do so.
+In today’s world, having two-factor authentication is a must to ensure safety from potential attacks.
+And not to mention, users need to be warned whether their passwords are weak or too predictable; Google’s password manager fails to do so.

 One of 1Password’s strongest features is its Watchtower and Standalone Vaults.
 The Watchtower will alert you when you access unsafe websites and will also warn you about vulnerable passwords so you can take direct action and keep yourself and your passwords protected at all times.

-The Standalone Vaults lets you save passwords that only you can have control over, not even 1Password themselves can access them, furthermore, you can choose to not sync them to other devices.
+The Standalone Vaults lets you save passwords that only you can control; not even 1Password themselves can access them.
+Furthermore, you can choose not to sync them to other devices.

-1Password is compatible with most platforms and operating systems, and also supports all the best browsers such as Google Chrome, Firefox, Safari, and Opera.
+1Password is compatible with most platforms and operating systems and supports all the best browsers such as Google Chrome, Firefox, Safari, and Opera.